Thirunaa/CS554-Project/README.md

-# Fable - a social story-telling platform
+# Cricketify - a cricket news and score application

 Cricketify is an cricket news web application.
 It features, news, articles and live coverage of cricket matches including text commentary, player stats and team rankings.